dade92/side_channel_attack_suite/filter/README.md

     -rect,
     -Hann,
     -Nuttall
+    (can be easily extended, see the code for extensions).

     Adaptive filter generator instead is a tool that generates an adaptive filter taking as input a set of dpacalc traces,